Skip to content

 Inference* Inference Inference workload

-* The submission of these policy types is supported currently via API only
+* The submission of this policy type is supported currently via API only

 Policy structure - rules, defaults, and imposed assets